ALEHACKsp/physmeme/README.md

 - Can1357, for helping me find the correct page in physical memory.
 - buck, for teaching me everything about paging tables.
-- Ch40zz, for helping me fix many issues for things I could never have fixed.
+- Ch40zz, for helping me fix many issues in things I could never have fixed.
-- IChooseYou, for his work with physical memory.
-- Heep042, for his work with physical memory and paging tables.
 - wlan, I used your drv_image class :)

 # Physmeme